RS1999ent/academic_website/_pages/about.md

 efforts, such as Jaeger's trace comparisons, and has been cited over 350 times.

-In my spare time, I enjoy playing tennis, taking long walks, and exploring New England.
+In my spare time, I enjoy playing tennis taking long walks, and exploring New England.
 I am "famous" for appearing in a [PhDComics](https://www.phdcomics.com/comics/archive.php?comicid=824) strip.
 In the strip, I ask CS PhD students to wear lab coats to work